Shortcuts

 | Ctrl+Shift+P / Cmd+Shift+P | Toggle the Command Terminal overlay |

-| Ctrl+Shift+F / Cmd+Shift+F | Open the global search palette |
+| Ctrl+Shift+F / Cmd+Shift+F | Open the global search palette (Quick Find) |

 | Ctrl+Enter / Cmd+Enter | Send the embedded browser capture to the active agent |